chidimo/Mobile-Flashcards/README.md

 8. Make question space scrollable vertically
 9. Show high and average score for each quiz on home screen cards
 10. Include difficulty levels
+11. Do not show score save message when quiz is exited